 The vertebrae form a column of bony segments in the back.
 This column houses and protects the delicate spinal cord, which is the nerve center of the body.
 Each vertebra is separated by a cartilaginous piece of padding called an intervertebral disc.
 Many spine problems, such as herniated discs, bulging discs, or stenosis, are a result of degenerating discs.

 When you see your physician about vertebrae pain, he or she will try to diagnose which area of the vertebrae column is affected: the cervical (upper), thoracic (middle), or lumbar (lower) region.
 Although a physical exam may be able to shed some light on the location of vertebrae injury, medical imaging will most likely be necessary to pinpoint which intervertebral discs need treatment.

 A common diagnostic resource is an MRI, which produces a detailed image of your body’s soft tissues using a high-density magnetic field.
-When your doctor conducts an MRI of your vertebrae column, you can expect the following:
+When your physician conducts an MRI of your vertebrae column, you can expect the following:

 - You will lie flat on a table and you will be inserted into the MRI machine, which houses an enormous magnet that runs lengthwise through the machine.